rajatsharma/wyvern/README.md

 Run wasm files

 Arguments:
-  filepath              Path to wasm file function              Name of function to run, default: main
+  filepath              path to wasm file function              name of function to run, default: main

 Options:
   -V, --version         output the version number
-  -a, --args <args...>  Package manager to use
-  -h, --help            display help for command
+  -a, --args <args...>  args to pass into the function -h, --help            display help for command
 ```